-To further illustrate the comparison, we focus in the case of $5$ ppm, where dipole-dipole interactions of $2.5$ MHz are observed, see Fig.~\ref{fig:results}~(c).
-At this concentration, CPMG suffers a drastic reduction in the signal amplitude, while SHIELD sequences are almost unaffected.
-This leads to sensitivity rates for SHIELD protocols which are four to five times greater than that of the CPMG sequence.
+To further illustrate the comparison, we focus in the case of $3$ ppm, where dipole-dipole interactions of $1.5$ MHz are observed, see Fig.~\ref{fig:results}~(c).
+At this concentration, CPMG suffers a drastic reduction in the signal amplitude, while SHIELD sequences are barely affected.
+This leads to sensitivity rates for SHIELD protocols which are five to seven times greater than that of the CPMG sequence.
 From a general point of view, curves in Fig.~\ref{fig:results}~(b) indicate a growing SNR for SHIELD at sensible NV concentrations, while standard schemes fail.